probabl-ai/sklearn-ragger-duck/doc/user_guide/index.rst

     :align: center
     :class: transparent-image

-The major difference with the previous framework is an additional step that consists in retrieving relevant information from a given source of information before answering the user's query.
+The major difference with the previous framework is an additional step that consists of retrieving relevant information from a given source of information before answering the user's query.
 The retrieved information is provided as a context to the LLM during prompting, and the LLM will therefore generate an answer conditioned on this context.

-It should be noted that information retrieval is not a new concept and has been extensively studied in the past and it is also related to the application of search engine.
-In the next section, we will go in more details into the information retrieval components when used for a RAG framework.
+It should be noted that information retrieval is not a new concept and has been extensively studied in the past.
+It is also related to the application of search engines.
+In the next section, we will go into more details about the information retrieval components when used for a RAG framework.

 .. _intro_info_retrieval: